-Prerequisites: CPCA 114
+Prerequisites or corequisites: CPCA 114

-Upon completion of this course, the student should be able to design and define a relational database; create custom forms and reports for data entry, updating and presentation; and build the necessary queries to support these objects.
-The student should be able to transfer data into and out of the database from various file formats; use database software to develop Web pages and hyperlinks; and manipulate the data and database with introductory macro, query language and programming skills.
-The course contains a capstone project in which the student uses all the skills learned to create a working database for a client based on a real-world situation.
+Upon completion of this course, the student should be able to design and define a relational database, create custom forms and reports for data entry, and build supporting queries.
+The student should be able to transfer data into and out of the database from various file formats, and manipulate data with introductory macro and programming skills.
 2 hrs. lecture/wk.